 12 March 2021

-The Ministry of Electronics and Information Technology (“MeitY”), on 25 February 2021, notified the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021 (“Intermediary Guidelines, 2021”) which supersede the Information Technology (Intermediary Guidelines) Rules, 2011 (“Intermediary Guidelines, 2011”) and bring under their scope numerous online entities by introducing broad new terms and definitions.
+The Ministry of Electronics and Information Technology (“MeitY”), on 25 February 2021, had notified the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021 (“Intermediary Guidelines”) which superseded the Information Technology (Intermediary Guidelines) Rules, 2011 (“Intermediary Guidelines, 2011”) and brought under their scope numerous online entities by introducing broad new terms and definitions.

-These Rules seek to address all these issues and to regulate the following categories of intermediaries and digital media entities:
+The Intermediary Guidelines sought to address all the issues faced by social media and internet users and to regulate the following categories of intermediaries and digital media entities:

 While, prima facie, this step shall ensure that only information that has been verified to be unlawful shall be subject to not being hosted, stored or published, or removed or disabled accessed to, it does not keep any person from having such information on display on an intermediary’s platform till the time a court or an appropriate government acts upon it.